M. Karunanidhi

 Karunanidhi started his political career in 1957, when he was voted to the Madras state legislature.
 When the DMK first entered the state legislature the following year, he was named treasurer and deputy leader of the opposition.
 Karunanidhi ascended quickly through the ranks.
 After the death of C.N.
 Annadurai in 1969, he became the DMK's leader and Chief minister of Tamil Nadu and led the party to a landslide win in the 1971 Assembly elections.
 He was influenced by the rationalist and egalitarian ideology of Periyar and DMK founder C N Annadurai.
 Karunanidhi was among those who fought Indira Gandhi's Emergency in 1975 which led to governments getting dismissed in 1976.
-In the 1976 Assembly elections, he gave the Congress 50 percent of the seats, but the partnership fell apart, and MGR prevailed.
+In the 1976 Assembly elections, he gave the Congress 50 per cent of the seats, but the partnership fell apart, and MGR prevailed.
 After MGR's death in 1989, he led the party to power.
 His administration was dismissed in 1991 for its alleged links with the Liberation Tigers of Tamil Eelam (LTTE).
-He came to power in the state in 1996 after forming a partnership with the Tamil Maanila Congress and joined the United Front led by Deve Gowda in the center.
+He came to power in the state in 1996 after forming a partnership with the Tamil Maanila Congress and joined the United Front led by Deve Gowda in the centre.
 His party allied with the BJP in 1999.
-He was arrested from his house in 2001 by the police on the orders of Jayalalitha as an act of vendetta over alleged losses in construction of fly-overs.
+He was arrested from his house in 2001 by the police on the orders of Jayalalithaa as an act of vendetta over alleged losses in construction of fly-overs.
 In the Lok Sabha elections of 2004, he teamed up with the Congress and won by a landslide.
 He became a chief minister again in 2006.
+In April 2009, then-Tamil Nadu Chief Minister M. Karunanidhi held a six-hour hunger strike to demand a ceasefire in the Sri Lankan civil war.
+The controversial fast was widely seen as a political move to gain electoral support for the DMK, particularly since it was held just before the general elections.
 In the 2014 Lok Sabha elections, he contested alone and lost.
-In 2016, he made the DMK become the Tamil Nadu Assembly's biggest opposition party.
+In 2016, he made his son Stalin as leader of opposition for the DMK become the Tamil Nadu Assembly's biggest opposition party.

 During his political career, Karunanidhi advocated for increased state autonomy and affirmative action to favour lower castes.
 He implemented a caste-based quota system for government employment and government school students, as well as subsidies to the poor.
 His initiatives were quickly adopted in other Indian states.
 His initiatives earned him popularity among the lower castes.
 He was frequently confronted with accusations of nepotism.
 He has also stirred controversies by publicly supporting the LTTE and other separatist groups in Sri Lanka.
 During his different tenures, he implemented a number of initiatives aimed at promoting the expansion of industry in the state.
 He was also instrumental in erecting a 133-foot monument of Thiruvalluvar in Kanyakumari and ensuring classical language status to Tamil language.